tum-esi/common-coding-conventions/Readme.md

 &nbsp;
 ## [Documentation](#user-content-documentation)

 English is the language of programming, so documentation should also be in English.

 ### Write brief comments of high quality.

 Choose your words carefully.
-Comments that contradict the code are worse than no comments.
+“Comments that contradict the code are worse than no comments” [PEP8].
 Change comments when code changes.
 Comment only what the code cannot say, that is *why* you did it, maybe *what* you did, but never *how*.

 Further Don'ts: